 \subsection{Usage with LiteRed}

-Let us start this small section with a quick notice that although the package {\tt LiteRed}~\cite{Lee:2012cn, Lee:2013mka, LiteRed2} is shipped with {\tt FIRE}, this is a standalone package by another author and should be cited separately if used.
-We keep shipping {\tt Litered 1.8} but suppose that {\tt FIRE7} can work with {\tt LiteRed2} that should be downloaded and installed independently.
+Let us start this small section with a quick note that although the package {\tt LiteRed}~\cite{Lee:2012cn, Lee:2013mka, LiteRed2} is shipped with {\tt FIRE}, this is a standalone package by another author and should be cited separately if used.
+We keep shipping {\tt Litered 1.8} with {\tt FIRE7}, but to work with {\tt LiteRed2}, the latter software should be downloaded and installed independently.

 The way {\tt FIRE} can be used with {\tt LiteRed} requires {\tt Wolfram Mathematica}.
 A basic setup is the following: